liferay/liferay-frontend-projects/dxp/bundler_imports.md

 This is not enough information to know what will happen, because we need to know what's in `A`'s imports:

 1. If you decide you are not importing `@clayui/charts`, then `A` will get its own copy (`@A$clayui/charts`) and it will use whatever `billboard.js` `@clayui/charts` is using.
 2. If you import `@clayui/charts` from `frontend-taglib-clay`, then `A` will not bundle a copy of `@clayui/charts` inside its JAR, but will point all imports to `@clayui/charts` so that they are retrieved from `frontend-taglib-clay`.
-Then, when running the code in `A`, as soon as you leave `A`'s domain to enter `@frontend-taglib-clay$clayui/charts` domain, you have effectively crossed a "project boundary" and everything begins to be resolved acording to what's defined in `frontend-taglib-clay` for that dependency subgraph.
+Then, when running the code in `A`, as soon as you leave `A`'s domain to enter `@frontend-taglib-clay$clayui/charts` domain, you have effectively crossed a "project boundary" and everything begins to be resolved according to what's defined in `frontend-taglib-clay` for that dependency subgraph.

-Think of it a dependency graph where the root node begins using `A`'s `.npmbundlerrc` for all resolutions until you get to `@frontend-taglib-clay$clayui/charts` where you "attach" `frontend-taglib-clay`'s `.npmbundlerrc` to that node, and anything inside that subgraph uses that `.npmbundlerrc` (until a deeper node jumps to a different provider and the same override takes effect again)...
+Think of it as a dependency graph where the root node begins using `A`'s `.npmbundlerrc` for all resolutions until you get to `@frontend-taglib-clay$clayui/charts` where you "attach" `frontend-taglib-clay`'s `.npmbundlerrc` to that node, and anything inside that subgraph uses that `.npmbundlerrc` (until a deeper node jumps to a different provider and the same override takes effect again)...